skmin-lab/unixmd/docs/source/workflow.rst

 - NACME

-This file shows nonadiabatic coupling matrix elements at each time step.
+This file shows nonadiabatic coupling matrix elements at each MD step.
 Only the upper triangular portions are given because of antihermiticity.

 .. code-block:: bash